 - DUAL FUNCTION: Riding with clipless shoes: More efficient energy transfer to pedals or ride with casual shoes.
 LARGE PLATFORM: The aluminium body is 105 x 78mm relatively large.
 It ensures more riding stability.

-- FULLY COMPATIBLE: Compatible with all Shimano SPD MTB pedals systems.
-This means you can use Shimano SPD cleats on these pedals or use these cleats on Shimano SPD pedals.
+- FULLY COMPATIBLE: Compatible with all for Shimano SPD MTB pedals systems.
+This means you can use for Shimano SPD cleats on these pedals or use these cleats on for Shimano SPD pedals.